alexkappa/terraform-website/content/source/docs/cloud/overview.html.md

 Infrastructure is never completely isolated, and separate groups of infrastructure resources often need to share a small amount of information.

-Terraform Cloud makes it trivial to share information between workspaces with root-level [outputs][].
+Terraform Cloud enables you to share information between workspaces with root-level [outputs][].
 Any workspace that uses remote operations can use [`terraform_remote_state` data sources][remote_state] to access other workspaces' outputs, without any additional configuration or authentication.

 - More info: [Terraform State in Terraform Cloud](./workspaces/state.html)